liamstoica/portfolio/src/content/blog/post-one.md

 ## How a Multi-Profile System Could Work

-A strategic model for iOS profiles would need to balance power with simplicity.
+A functional version of iOS profiles would need to balance power with simplicity.
+The model only works if it feels native.

 ### Core principles:
 1. Profiles must feel native